17 Dependencies

 For example, a 40 cannot depend on a 50, but a 30 can depend on a 20.

 The answer is simple in theory, but sometimes cumbersome in practice.
-Specifically, we need to renumber our requirements so that they flow logically and satisfy rules 1 through 3.
+Specifically, we need to renumber our requirements to flow logically and satisfy rules 1 through 3.